 The nation's workforce development is pivotal in shaping its economic landscape by ensuring citizens have the skills and knowledge to contribute to a dynamic and competitive global economy.
 As a local workforce development board, the Benton-Franklin Workforce Development Council (BFWDC) engages leadership across our community to identify current gaps in our labor market, collaborate with employers, educational institutions, and community organizations, and implement programs to enhance the skills and employability of the local workforce.
-A strong workforce is critical to Washington's future economic success and quality of life.

-The Workforce Innovation and Opportunity Act of 2014 (WIOA) requires Local Workforce Development

-Boards to engage partners and stakeholders to submit a Unified or Combined State Plan that includes a four-year strategy and operational plan for the continuing implementation of the state's workforce development system, with an update after two years.
+The Workforce Innovation and Opportunity Act of 2014 (WIOA) requires Local Workforce Development Boards to engage partners and stakeholders to submit a Unified or Combined State Plan that includes a four-year strategy and operational plan for the continuing implementation of the state's workforce development system, with an update after two years.
 States must have federally approved State Plans to receive funding under the WIOA core programs under Section 102(a) of WIOA: